-Germany are known for producing some of the greatest racers in history, boasting F1 world championship winning drivers and constructors.
+Germany is known for producing some of the greatest racers in history, boasting F1 world championship winning drivers and constructors.
 One person hoping to continue this is Sophia Floersch.
 A 17-year-old with immense determination and hoping to be the first female F1 World Champion, she is becoming a real contender to be the next woman to race in the series since Giovanna Amati in the 1990s.
 We spoke to her about her career so far and hopes for the future.

 Although Sophia may be young, she has been racing since she was very small.
 “I came into motorsport with my Dad,” she said.
 “I did my first race when I was 5 (years old) near Munich, after that, I never really stopped.
 It was like a drug to me, you’re not able to stop it.”
 Despite starting from a young age, she spoke of how you never stop learning saying: “it’s like being at school because you learn everything.
 You go from small karts in karting, then in the formulas it just gets bigger and faster.”

 As would be expected, there weren’t many girls when Floersch was learning her craft, however it turned out to be a major motivator for the German.
 “The reason I kept doing the sport was because at the track where I used to go at the weekend there was one older girl, who was 4 years older than me,” she explained.
 “It was nice because I had a friend there, we drove together and after the sessions we would go out.
 She was one motivation when I was 5 to 8 years old.”
 The value of role models and people to look up to is often underestimated but for Sophia, to see another girl also racing gave her the confidence to continue with what she loved.